 1200 epg or more (High count)

 If the count is more than 1200 epg it is a HIGH count, the horse needs worming and the worming programme needs attention.
+Contact our award winning team for further help by email, messenger or telephone.

 Which worms are covered by a faecal egg count test?